aadyagoel/AP-CS-Principles/README.md

 # AP-CS-Principles
 archive2019

+hellooo, github pages can be intimidating to read but don't hit the panic button!
+It's actually pretty easy, if uh you actually want to run my faulty code (see last line).
+All you have to do is click on

 Final Project: climateChange2; is a game in which the player has to avoid the greenhouse gases (methane, co2, ozone), (in order of deadly), for 60 seconds to prevent a max global temperature rise of 1.5 degrees celcius; the gases are in the form of particles and the amount they contribute to temperature rise is proportional (though only in terms of which is more deadly), to real life.
 As the temperature rises, the background of the screen gradually goes from light blue to orange.
 Although hard, it is possible to win.

 The goal of this project was to more intuitvely represent how much small units of CO2, methane, and ozone each contribute to global temperature rise.